JT-tanui/Social_Justice_app/README.md

 ## Overview

 The Citizen Engagement Platform is a web application designed to facilitate social justice and community engagement.
 Users can create and view petitions, participate in forums, and stay updated on trending topics and issues.
+This platform aims to empower citizens by providing them with a space to voice their concerns and collaborate on solutions.

 ## Features